Healthy Homes Assessment Te Awanga

 Home Assessments Te Awanga for Rental Properties

-There are a myriad of things to check when conducting an house evaluation to determine if your rental property meets the minimal requirements of the Healthy Homes Standards.
-Some examples include:
+There are many things to look over in the home inspection to determine whether your rental property is in compliance with the minimum requirements of the Healthy Homes Standards.
+The most common are:

-The consequences of not having an Healthy Home in accordance with the Residential Tenancies Act and consequently falling on the wrong side of a tenancy solutions ruling can have a significant impact for landlords and property managers.
-For expert advice, call now and schedule your rental properties house assessment.
+The consequences of not having an Healthy Home with regard to regulations under the Residential Tenancies Act and consequently being on the wrong side of a tenancy solutions ruling can be significant for property managers and landlords.
+For professional guidance, contact us today to schedule your rental properties house evaluation.

 home assessments for rental properties